glennhenry/cs-notes/docs/software-engineering/06-behavioral-patterns/behavioral-patterns.md

 It's a simple class that hold a text (in `StringBuilder`), which we can edit through the `write` and `delete` method.

 If we were to implement undo functionality, one way to do that is storing a list of previously written text.
-So we would add current text to the list everytime we edit it.
+So we would add current text to the list every time we edit it.
 While this is easy to implement, it can consume so much space to store the string and a lot of time to copy the string.

-Following command pattern, we would make another object that encapsulate the writing or deleting operation along with extra information, and another class that handles the undo.
+Following command pattern, we would make another object that encapsulate the writing or deleting operation along with extra information, and another class that handles undo operation.
 With the given information, we will reverse the text operation.

 The text commands :